 They supervise the efficient operation of laboratory facilities in the United States and many foreign countries.
-You’ll also carry responsibility for assets and personnel, all in the pursuit of a unified mission, medical progress and maintenance of the strictest standards of scientific integrity.
+They also carry responsibility for assets and personnel, and enjoy career-long opportunities for continuing education and training.

 As a Medical Technologist and Officer in the Medical Service Corps, you may:

-Wherever you are in your professional career, the Navy can help ease your financial burdens and advance your career with generous scholarships, financial assistance and continuing education programs.
+Wherever you are in your professional career, the Navy can help ease your financial burdens and advance your career with generous financial assistance and continuing education programs.

 You may also be expected to meet certain preferred requirements: